-To access protected HTTPS repositories, you need to include the username and password in the URL.
-Don't worry, Weblate will strip this information when showing the URL to the users (if they are allowed to see the repository URL at all).
+To access protected HTTPS repositories, include the username and password in the URL.
+Don't worry, Weblate will strip this info when the URL is shown to users (if even allowed to see the repository URL at all).

-For example the GitHub URL with authentication might look like https://user:your_access_token@github.com/WeblateOrg/weblate.git.
+For example the GitHub URL with authentication added might look like: https://user:your_access_token@github.com/WeblateOrg/weblate.git.